-LIT 1450 - Introduction to Film
+LIT 1450 - Introduction to Film 3 Credit hours 3 Contact hours

 Focuses on a close study of films and film making.
 This course engages students in the exploration of films-how they are created, what techniques are used to create them and how to read their composition.
 In studying film, culture and ideology and how it is present within the frame will be explored.
 Students will study the meaning inherent in mise-enscene, sound, acting, directing, kinetics and many other film components.